Matthew Boaz

 Assistant Professor of Law

-Boaz's scholarship is concerned with the intersection of criminal law and immigration law, critical theory, abolition, and issues related to immigration proceedings, including detention and universal representation.
-His work is forthcoming in the North Carolina Law Review and has been published in the Tennessee Law Review and the Georgetown Immigration Law Journal.
-He has also authored shorter pieces for the University of Oxford Border Criminologies Blog.
+Prof. Boaz's scholarship is concerned with the intersection of criminal law and immigration law, critical theory, abolition, and issues related to immigration proceedings, including detention and universal representation.
+His work is published or forthcoming in the North Carolina Law Review, the Tennessee Law Review, the Georgetown Immigration Law Journal, and the University of Arkansas at Little Rock Law Review.
+He has also authored shorter pieces for the University of Oxford Border Criminologies Blog and Newsweek.

 Specialties